berteh/print-weight-barcodes/README.md

 # support and contributions

-It's likely no support will be provided, but you can always try opening an (Issue)[https://github.com/berteh/print-weight-barcodes/issues].
+This code is brought to you for Free by [co-labor](https://co-labor.lu).
+It's likely no support will be provided as it's not our job, but you can always try opening an [Issue](https://github.com/berteh/print-weight-barcodes/issues).

-Improvements are welcome as (Pull-Requests)[https://github.com/berteh/print-weight-barcodes/pulls].
+Improvements are welcome as [Pull-Requests](https://github.com/berteh/print-weight-barcodes/pulls).